 Why you should: Situated within the Stars of Kovan residential/commercial mixed development a short walk from Kovan MRT Station, the boutique studio boasts the distinction of being the only one on this list that also doubles up as an F&B concept, serving açai bowls and soft serve for your icy, antioxidant-packed post-spin recovery.
 The studio is also strategically located near major residential neighbourhoods, with few other spin concepts in the vicinity.

-Why you shouldn’t: The studio is fairly cosy in size (12 bikes in 4 rows of three) and its no-frills stylings – shoes are self-serve from the rack at the back of the spin room and there are no showers or washrooms so guests have to walk a certain distance to access the nearest toilet – limit its appeal to mainly nearby riders looking for a quick, fuss-free workout.
+Why you shouldn’t: The studio is fairly cosy in size (13 bikes within 4 rows) and its no-frills stylings – there are no locker areas or cubbies so you have to bring your belongings into the studio, and there are no showers or washrooms so guests have to walk a certain distance to access the nearest public toilet – limit its appeal to mainly nearby riders looking for a quick, fuss-free workout.

 LUMI CYCLE SINGAPORE